irefusetobe/hugoAcademic/content/home/hero.md

 active = true
 date = 2017-10-15T00:00:00

-title = "Welcome to my academic site!"
+title = "Welcome!
+I'm 雪文 Shelley!"

 # Order that this section will appear in.
 weight = 3